 Move over millennials, there’s a new generation in town.

 More so than millennials, Gen Z grew up in a technology-centered, social media-filled world, making them true digital natives (they were a mere nine years old when the first iPhone was released in 2007).
-Here’s a quick overview of what else sets them apart from millennials:

-- Gen Z multitasks across at least five screens a day and spends 41 percent of time outside of school/work with computers or mobile devices compared to the 22 percent millennials spent 10 years ago.
+- Gen Z multitasks across at least five screens a day and spends 41 percent of their time outside of school/work with computers or mobile devices compared to the 22 percent millennials spent 10 years ago.

 - Gen Z expects loyalty from businesses, whereas millennials view loyalty as a nice bonus.
 If they don't feel loyalty from brands, they move on.

 - Despite their tech-heavy upbringing, Gen Z prefers face-to-face communications over instant messaging or email.